 As a manager, you quickly find out, you spend a lot more time in meetings.
-You’ll need to have strategy meetings, weekly team meetings, 1-1 feedback meetings and so on.
-Soon, you also need a meeting to decide what meetings you’ll have next week.
+You’ll need to have strategy meetings, weekly check-ins with your team, one on one meetings and so on.
+Soon, you also need a meeting to plan next weeks meeting topics.
 This is probably one of the reasons most managers in the US are not engaged.
 Being passionate about my profession, this is unacceptable for me.

 When I became a manager I decided that my most vital resource is my time.
 And as I already manage most of my time with online apps, I decided to move my meetings to an online setting as well.
 There are many benefits to holding all your meetings online.
 Most important of them the cost of holding a meeting (in both time and money).

-I asked myself, if I really want to spend most of your time going from meeting to meeting?
-Do I really want to be catching up on your paperwork after hours?
-Is this the best way to use my team’s time.
-While a lot of managers love meetings, one should ask, are they all worth the time.
+I asked myself, if I really wanted to spend most of my time going from meeting to meeting?
+Do I really want to be catching up on paperwork after hours?
+What is the most efficient way to spend mine and my team’s time?
+While a lot of managers love meetings, one should ask, are they all completely necessary?
 If your only value is that you can run meetings, are you really worth your salary?

-I started with moving 1-1 meetings online.
-They are very time consuming and yet vital for my team’s performance.
+I decided to tackle these meetings online.
+An effective 1:1 can be pretty time consuming, yet it’s vital for my team’s performance.
 I knew that if I could get this right, I’d be golden.

-The aim of a 1-1 meeting is to get insights into your employees work.
-Also, you'll get first hand feedback about their tasks and their opinions.
+The aim of this meeting type is to get insights into your employees work.
+Also, you’ll get first hand feedback about their job satisfaction and their opinions.
 I also need to track their mood, general engagement and focus.
-As most of my team is pretty young, I also need to give them clear review of their work (because that is what millennials want).
+As most of my team are working entry-level positions, I prioritize their reviews and give them clear feedback of their work (because that is what millennials want).

 You can easily move most of meeting online with status update reports and goal setting tools.
 That saves a lot of valuable time for doing strategic thinking and impactful decisions that are expected from you as a manager.